Gender in Peace Agreements: Lessons from Colombia

 - We organized events in Hamburg (11 February 2019) and Berlin (12 February 2019) to discuss our findings with a wider audience.
 Our guests included representatives from the Federal Foreign Office, the German Institute for Global and Area Studies (GIGA), the Center for International Peace Operations (Zif), and Freie Universität Berlin’s Institute for Latin American Studies.

-Sonja Schiffers (project coordinator) is co-president of Polis180 and co-head of Polis’ program area Gender and International Politics.
+Sonja Schiffers is co-president of Polis180 and co-head of Polis’ program area Gender and International Politics.
 Sonja is a visiting fellow at the German Institute for International and Security Affairs and a PhD Candidate at Freie Universität Berlin.
-She is also a member of the German Government’s Advisory Board for Civilian Crisis Prevention and Peace Building.
+She is also a member of the Advisory Board to the German Government for Civilian Crisis Prevention and Peace Building.

 The project was implemented with support from the Federal Foreign Office.